What are Carbon Credits?

 Often used interchangeably, the two terms refer to a market-based tool that allows businesses to do things like offset GHG emissions from a particular activity, such as private or commercial flights.
 Companies purchase carbon offsets that either prevent or remove GHGs in an equivalent amount to the activity they’re undertaking.
 Common carbon offset projects include:

+Tree planting and carbon sequestration that facilitate GHG emissions removal.
+Forest conservation and renewable energy projects that further GHG emissions prevention.
 Some detractors say carbon credits are merely “permission to pollute.”
 Supporters say, while they are not the ultimate tool to address climate change, they serve an important role as businesses and industries further their emission reduction projects that directly address issues like transportation and supply chain emissions.

 There’s no single way to determine if one carbon credit initiative is more effective than another.
 The size of the project, how much carbon sequestration is realized, and where a project is located all play a role in measuring impact and success.
 Certain characteristics might make some projects more effective than others.
 For instance, some argue forest conservation projects are much more effective than tree planting ones.